Group Discussion at Movies on Chatham

 DO MOVIES SPEAK FOR THEMSELVES?

 Movies on Chatham publishes monthly research articles and essays on movies, typically according to a theme sequence, earning reader support as an important source of insight and critical thought on what films communicate to their audiences.

 Subscribe below to make sure you are notified about the coming attraction each month.

-In the spring, we explored propaganda by watching movies either about the topic, or by watching movies that purposefully and strategically present only one side of a more complicated issue.
+In the fall, we explored changing times by watching movies either about the topic, or by watching movies that represent aspects of American culture that have clearly changed.

 Or, do people always tend to respond to a movie based on earlier established sensibilities?